We give free estimates on Mold Remediation

 As many of you are aware, building codes often require vents in crawlspaces to allow fresh air exchange.
 However, research has proven that it actually adds to the moisture levels.
 With this in mind, if a homeowner pays to have mold removed from a crawlspace, they really haven't "fixed" anything, and that mold will return unless something is done to change the way moisture is introduced.
 This is what led to more research on the issue, And Covering with a plastic membrane and ventilatine under this cover. was found to be the most effective way of addressing it.
 As a byproduct of the process, there were many other benefits when implemented.
 For example:Warmer floors above.
 Reduce energy costs (up to 20% in some cases), improve air quality in the home (reducing Radon Levels, airborne allergens, mold growth, asthma antagonists, etc.), protect the home from deterioration caused by moisture, greatly reduce likelihood of pet infestation, provide home with additional storage space, increase overall value (and resale value).
 There are over 26 million homes in the U.S. with vented crawlspaces, so there is a growing demand for the service.

-Give Jerry a call (309) 275-7862 and he can explain in more detail how the process works as well as assist you in getting a head start into Covered Crawl Spaces.
+Give us a call (309) 829-9455 and we can explain in more detail how the process works as well as assist you in getting a head start into Covered Crawl Spaces.

 6 Ways To Help Prevent Mold In Your Home: